Concept of branch

 Finally, a number of peculiarities in determining the tax base of a branch should be taken into account:

-- reasonable management and general administration expenses of the branch are deductible if certain requirements are met; and
+- Reasonable management and general administrative expenses of the branch are deductible if certain requirements are met; and

-- the branch can offset their negative tax bases obtained in previous tax years.
+- The branch can offset the negative tax bases obtained in previous tax years.